jschlatow/taskopen/README.markdown

 	macro index ,t "<pipe-message>mess2task2<enter>"

 #Installation
 Just copy the scripts to /usr/bin or ~/bin.
+You should also copy one of the taskopenrc files to ~/.taskopenrc and modify it to your needs.

+Currently there are two different taskopenrc files delivered with taskopen:

+1. taskopenrc: default configuration example
+1. taskopenrc_vimnotes: configuration to use taskopen with [notes.vim](http://peterodding.com/code/vim/notes/) plugin

 #Contributions